-Have you ever stood in front of a painting, daunted by its visual power and yet absolutely bewildered with regards to its meaning?
-Is it a giant snowy mountain shining brightly under the sunlight or is it an intimidating volcano bursting through the sky?
+Have you ever stood in front of a painting, taken by its visual power and yet absolutely bewildered by its meaning?
+Is it a giant snowy mountain shining brightly under the sunlight, or is it an intimidating volcano bursting through the sky?
 Is it even supposed to be anything?
-If questions like these have ever crossed your mind while viewing a work, you are just in the right place!
+If questions like these have ever crossed your mind while viewing a work, you’re in the right place.

-We are discussing abstract art – not only how to understand what it is but also how to really read it and comprehend the artist’s intention.
-From appreciating the art form for the freedom it inspires to making individual visual connections, we’re attempting to navigate every step towards understanding abstraction.
+What is abstract art?
+Here, we discuss how to understand it and comprehend the artist’s intention.
+By appreciating the art form for the freedom it inspires in making individual visual connections, we’re attempting to navigate every step toward understanding abstraction.

 – Arshile Gorky

 As human beings, solving problems comes naturally to us.
-While this can be quite useful in most situations, in the case of the world of abstract art it is not going to come in handy at all.
+While this can be quite useful in most situations, it isn’t so in the case of abstract art.

-But, how do you actually look at it and understand it?
-Do you stand in front of it and try to find familiar figures or do you just glance at it in the passing?
+So, how do you actually look at it and understand it?
+Do you stand in front of it and try to find familiar figures or do you just glance at it in passing?

 Here are some dos and don’ts to keep in mind: